How to Make a Stand

 Before mixing my first pour of epoxy resin and hardener (in a 2:1 ratio), I watched a lot of instructional YouTube, so much so that I was undeniably procrastinating.
 In the end, your first glass job is a baptism by liquid fire.
 I survived.
 My SUP survived.
 But it was a close thing, at times a bit harrowing.

 The weight (thickness) of the fiberglass and the number of layers to be applied are known in the trade as the glass schedule.
 My schedule called for one layer of 6-ounce fiberglass for the bottom and two layers of 6-ounce on the deck, where you need the most protection.
-Laminating is akin to tailoring: You lay out the glass on the board and cut so that it overhangs by about
+Laminating is akin to tailoring: You lay out the glass on the board and cut so that it overhangs by about 3 inches and wraps around the underside in a snug fit.
+This requires darting to accommodate the curves.

 You laminate the bottom of the board first, and if you're smart you'll masking--tape the entire deck to protect it from splashes.
 To laminate the deck, you cut one layer of fiberglass to fit (the easy cut) and then a second layer that goes on top of the first and overlaps by 3 inches (as with the bottom layer).
 Gently smooth them out by hand, from the center to the tail, and from the center to the nose, until there are no wrinkles.
 Then pour and spread epoxy over the two deck layers.
 Having done the bottom the day before, I was already more competent with the little plastic spreader tool.
 I spread the epoxy with long strokes, listening for a zinging sound that means the glass is fully saturated.
 Pull and bring the excess to the rails, and wrap the fiberglass underneath, catching drips in your mixing bucket, repouring excess epoxy where needed.